 ICTs and climate change

 The issue of climate change has emerged as a global concern and requires global collaboration by all concerned, in particular the developing countries (which are the most vulnerable group of countries with respect to climate change).
-International initiatives in this domain are seeking to achieve sustainable development and identify ways and means in which information and communication technologies (lCTs) can monitor climate change and reduce overall global greenhouse gas (GHG) emissions.
+International initiatives in this domain are seeking to achieve sustainable development and identify ways and means in which information and communication technologies (lCTs) can help monitor climate change through e.g. satellite images, drones, IA etc and reduce overall global greenhouse gas (GHG) emissions.
 The focus of this study Question is ''responsible consumption and production''.

 ICTs have a direct and indirect effect on the environment.
-ICTs can help emerging economies overcome and thrive despite climate change and fluctuations, while helping the world mitigate climate change.
+ICTs have their own direct footprint, which shall be reduced in order to meet the objectives of the Paris Agreement.
+At the same time, ICT can help emerging economies overcome and thrive despite climate change and fluctuations, while helping the world mitigate climate change.

-New technologies, systems and applications can monitor climate and reduce its adverse impact by utilizing big data.
+New technologies, systems and applications can monitor climate and reduce its adverse impact by utilizing e.g. big data.
 They can be pivotal in helping policy-makers and industry to tackle challenges with regard to environmental changes while formulating new policies and setting new standards of production towards reduction of emissions.
 Also, artificial intelligence can contribute to the collection of information through various methods and channels of data collection, by utilizing both human and historical experience to face extreme and unpredictable weather scenarios.

-Study Group 5 of the ITU Telecommunication Standardization Sector (ITU-T) is the lead study group for the study of ICT environmental aspects of electromagnetic phenomena and climate change, including design methodologies to reduce environmental effects, such as recycling related to ICT facilities and equipment; and Study Group 7 (Science services) of the ITU Radiocommunication Sector (ITU‑R) is the lead study group for studies related to the use of radio technologies, systems and applications, including satellite systems, for environment and climate‑change monitoring and climate‑change prediction.
+Study Group 5 of the ITU Telecommunication Standardization Sector (ITU-T) is the lead study group for the study of ICT environmental aspects of electromagnetic phenomena, environment and climate change, including methodologies and guidance to assess and reduce environmental effects, such as recycling related to ICT facilities and equipment; and Study Group 7 (Science services) of the ITU Radiocommunication Sector (ITU‑R) is the lead study group for studies related to the use of radio technologies, systems and applications, including satellite systems, for environment and climate‑change monitoring and climate‑change prediction.

 In this respect, the outcomes of ITU‑T and ITU‑R resolutions and Recommendations, and in particular Resolution 73 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA) and Resolution 673 (Rev. WRC‑12) of the World Radiocommunication Conference, should serve as a basis for the study of this Question.